Play Dungeon Game with DP

 var calculateMinimumHP = function(grid) {}

-The previous article Minimum Path Sum discussed a similar problem, asking for the minimum path sum from the top-left to the bottom-right corner.
+The previous article Minimum Path Sum discussed a similar problem, asking for the minimum path sum from the top-left corner to the bottom-right corner.

 int dp(int[][] grid, int i, int j);